-- (7) Commercial General Liability: Contractor shall maintain a Commercial General Liability insurance policy with limits of \$1,000,000 for each occurrence, \$1,000,000 for each personal and advertising injury claim, \$2,000,000 products and completed operations aggregate, and \$2,000,000 policy aggregate. - (8) Business Automobile Liability: Contractor shall maintain Business Automobile Liability with limits of \$1,000,000 combined single limit applicable to all owned, hired and non-owned vehicles used in performing services under this Agreement. - (9) Student Accident: Contractor will maintain limits of Fifty Thousand Dollars (\$50,000.00) per claim for participants in the Head Start Program. - (10) Commercial Crime (Fidelity): Contractor shall maintain \$1,000,000 in commercial crime insurance coverage.
+- Commercial General Liability.
+Contractor shall maintain a Commercial General Liability insurance policy with minimum limits of \$1,000,000 for each bodily injury and property damage occurrence, \$2,000,000 products and completed operations aggregate (if applicable), and \$2,000,000 policy aggregate. - (8) Automobile Liability.
+Contractor shall maintain Automobile Liability with limits of \$1,000,000 combined single limit applicable to all owned, hired and non-owned vehicles used in performing services under this Agreement. - (9) Student Accident.
+Contractor will maintain limits of Twenty-Five Thousand Dollars (\$25,000.00) per claim for participants in the Head Start Program. - (10) Commercial Crime (Fidelity).
+Contractor shall maintain \$1,000,000 in commercial crime insurance coverage.
 Coverage shall include theft of City's money, securities or valuable property by contractor's employees, including any extended definition of employee.
-The City and County of Denver shall be named as Loss Payee as its interest may appear. - (11) Cyber Liability: Contractor shall maintain Cyber Liability coverage with limits of \$1,000,000 per occurrence and \$1,000,000 policy aggregate covering claims involving privacy violations, information theft, damage to or destruction of electronic information, intentional and/or unintentional release of private information, alteration of electronic information, extortion and network security.
+The City and County of Denver shall be named as Loss Payee as its interest may appear. - (11) Cyber Liability.
+Contractor shall maintain Cyber Liability coverage with limits of \$1,000,000 per occurrence and \$1,000,000 policy aggregate covering claims involving privacy violations, information theft, damage to or destruction of electronic information, intentional and/or unintentional release of private information, alteration of electronic information, extortion and network security.

-(12) Additional Provisions:
+(12) Additional Provisions.